MahsaBakhtiari/GrantworthyAI/README.md

 # GrantworthyAI
 ## This repository is a project aimed at developing a deep learning neural network model that assists AlphabetSoup in identifying and choosing funding applicants who are most likely to succeed in their entrepreneurial endeavors.

+### The project has two main parts: engineering the dataset and creating the model.

+### 1. Preprocess the Data
+- Within this dataset are a number of columns that capture metadata about each organization, such as:
+    * EIN and NAME—Identification columns
+    * APPLICATION_TYPE—Alphabet Soup application type
+    * AFFILIATION—Affiliated sector of industry
+    * CLASSIFICATION—Government organization classification
+    * USE_CASE—Use case for funding
+    * ORGANIZATION—Organization type
+    * STATUS—Active status
+    * INCOME_AMT—Income classification
+    * SPECIAL_CONSIDERATIONS—Special considerations for application
+    * ASK_AMT—Funding amount requested
+    * IS_SUCCESSFUL—Was the money used effectively

+The target variable is $STATUS$